<img src="https://ws.zoominfo.com/pixel/62753cc41ef1170012dc11bb" width="1" height="1" style="display: none;" alt="websights">

 Fundamentals of the Form I-9

-An I-9 audit can be intimidating, and if you haven’t properly completed or maintained your I-9s, it can also be a costly one.
+Tuesday, March 12, 2019 at 1:00 pm EST An I-9 audit can be intimidating, and if you haven’t properly completed or maintained your I-9s, it can also be a costly one.
 In this webinar, we’ll cover pertinent filing and retention requirements for the I-9.
 We’ll review the various sections of the form in-depth and discuss the acceptable documents for completion of the I-9.
 By the end of the session, you’ll feel more prepared and ready to verify that your organization is in compliance.
+Register for this webinar over on our webinar page.